Switched-mode power supply: Input rectifier

 If the SMPS has an AC input, then the first stage is to convert the input to DC.
-This is called 'rectification'.
+This is called rectification.
 An SMPS with a DC input does not require this stage.
 In some power supplies (mostly computer ATX power supplies), the rectifier circuit can be configured as a voltage doubler by the addition of a switch operated either manually or automatically.
 This feature permits operation from power sources that are normally at 115 VAC or at 230 VAC.
-The rectifier produces an unregulated DC voltage which is then sent to a large filter capacitor.
+The rectifier produces an unregulated DC voltage, which is then sent to a large filter capacitor.
 The current drawn from the mains supply by this rectifier circuit occurs in short pulses around the AC voltage peaks.
-These pulses have significant high frequency energy which reduces the power factor.
+These pulses have significant high frequency energy, which reduces the power factor.
 To correct for this, many newer SMPS will use a special power factor correction (PFC) circuit to make the input current follow the sinusoidal shape of the AC input voltage, correcting the power factor.
-Power supplies that use active PFC usually are auto-ranging, supporting input voltages from ~100 VAC – 250 VAC, with no input voltage selector switch.
+Power supplies that use active PFC usually are auto-ranging, supporting input voltages from 90±– VAC, with no input voltage selector switch.

-An SMPS designed for AC input can usually be run from a DC supply, because the DC would pass through the rectifier unchanged.
+An SMPS designed for AC input can usually be run from a DC supply, because the DC will pass through the rectifier unchanged.
 If the power supply is designed for 115 VAC and has no voltage selector switch, the required DC voltage would be 163 VDC (115 × √2).
-This type of use may be harmful to the rectifier stage, however, as it will only use half of diodes in the rectifier for the full load.
-This could possibly result in overheating of these components, causing them to fail prematurely.
+(Note: This type of use may be harmful to the rectifier stage, however, as it will only use half of diodes in the rectifier for the full load.
+This could possibly result in overheating of these components, causing them to fail prematurely.)
 On the other hand, if the power supply has a voltage selector switch, based on the Delon circuit, for 115/230 V (computer ATX power supplies typically are in this category), the selector switch would have to be put in the 230 V position, and the required voltage would be 325 VDC (230 × √2).
-The diodes in this type of power supply will handle the DC current just fine because they are rated to handle double the nominal input current when operated in the 115 V mode, due to the operation of the voltage doubler.
-This is because the doubler, when in operation, uses only half of the bridge rectifier and runs twice as much current through it.
+(Note: The diodes in this type of power supply will handle the DC current just fine because they are rated to handle double the nominal input current when operated in the 115 V mode, due to the operation of the voltage doubler.
+This is because the doubler, when in operation, uses only half of the bridge rectifier and runs twice as much current through it.)

-Inverter stage
+Inverter

-This section refers to the block marked chopper in the diagram.
+This section refers to the block marked chopper in the above diagram.

-The inverter stage converts DC, whether directly from the input or from the rectifier stage described above, to AC by running it through a power oscillator, whose output transformer is very small with few windings, at a frequency of tens or hundreds of kilohertz.
+The inverter stage converts DC, whether directly from the input or from the rectifier stage described above, to AC by running it through a power oscillator operating at a frequency of tens or hundreds of kilohertz.
 The frequency is usually chosen to be above 20 kHz, to make it inaudible to humans.
 The switching is implemented as a multistage (to achieve high gain) MOSFET amplifier.
 MOSFETs are a type of transistor with a low on-resistance and a high current-handling capacity.